 Scientific innovation often mirrors patterns found in nature.
 Neural networks emulate the brain, evolutionary algorithms mimic natural selection, and biomimicry inspires design solutions.
-Yet this interplay between nature, human creativity, and moral responsibility raises profound questions.
+Yet the relationship between nature, human creativity, and moral responsibility raises hard questions.
 Are humans merely imitating creation, or do we risk distorting it?
-Are we morally bound by nature’s patterns, or can we transcend them?
-This post explores these questions from theological, philosophical, and ethical perspectives.
+Are we bound by nature’s patterns, or can we transcend them?
+This post works through those questions from a few angles: philosophical, ethical, and theological.

 Mirroring Life: Science Inspired by Nature 🔗